4fath/4fath-resume/README.md

 delete useless files

 do it just one js file whole stuffs

+add simple_format embedded pdf in html